Weapons Leveling Rankings - A New World Tier List

 Ultimate Chill and hit the 200-Intelligence breakpoint,

-this weapon starts to feel like it does good damage and you can use your Entomb
+this weapon starts to feel like it deals good damage and you can use your Entomb

 Wind Chill forces you to be close to foes and does not always prevent